larsw/dev-environment/04-dns/README.md

 # DNS Setup for .kub Domains

 This directory contains the DNS configuration for automatic `.kub` domain management in the k3d cluster.
+All DNS resources now live here (the old `03-dns/` hostPath is no longer used).

 ## Overview